 a) United Nations resolutions on programmes of action for the least developed countries (LDCs), small island developing states (SIDS), landlocked developing countries (LLDCs) and countries with economies in transition,

-b) Resolution 68/198 of the United Nations General Assembly (UNGA), on information and communication technologies (ICTs) for development;
+b) Resolution 72/200 of the United Nations General Assembly (UNGA), on information and communication technologies (ICTs) for sustainable development;

-c) UNGA Resolution 68/220, on science, technology and innovation for development;
+c) UNGA Resolution 72/228, on science, technology and innovation for development;

+d) UNGA Resolution 70/1, on transforming our world: the 2030 Agenda for Sustainable Development;

-d) Resolution 135 (Rev. Busan, 2014) of this conference, on ITU's role in the development of telecommunications/ICTs, in providing technical assistance and advice to developing countries1 and in implementing relevant national, regional and interregional projects,
+e) Resolution 135 (Rev. Busan, 2014) of this conference, on ITU's role in the development of telecommunications/ICTs, in providing technical assistance and advice to developing countries1 and in implementing relevant national, regional and interregional projects,

 recognizing

-the importance of telecommunications/ICTs for the development of the countries concerned,;
+a) the importance of telecommunications/ICTs as an enabler that harnesses the potential and opportunities as a result of digital innovation which can benefit the socio-economic development of the countries concerned and help achieve the 17 Sustainable Development Goals (SDGs) adopted in Resolution 70/1 of the United Nations General Assembly;

+b) that the vision of an Information society and transformation into the digital economy cannot be achieved without embracing the principle of inclusiveness,

 having noted

-a) Resolution 16 (Rev. Hyderabad, 2010) of the World Telecommunication Development Conference (WTDC), on special actions and measures for LDCs, SIDs, LLDCs and countries with economies in transition;
+a) Resolution 16 (Rev. Buenos Aires, 2017) of the World Telecommunication Development Conference (WTDC), on special actions and measures for LDCs, SIDs, LLDCs and countries with economies in transition;

-b) Output 4.4 of Objective 4 of the Dubai Action Plan for concentrated assistance to LDCs, SIDS and LLDCs;
+b) Output 4.4 of Objective 4 of the Buenos Aires Action Plan for concentrated assistance to LDCs, SIDS and LLDCs;

 c) Resolution 1 (Dubai, 2012) of the World Conference on International Telecommunications, on special measures for LLDCs and SIDS for greater access to international optical fibre networks,